by Bill French on 07/10/09 at 12:55 am

 any type (NTFS, FAT32, non-journaled HFS+, ext2, or ext3) to create a personal cloud storage system.
 This puppy is a full Linux box about the size of your fist and it’s hackable with the blessing of the manufacturer.

 Pogoplug also provides a free iPhone client as well as desktop clients for Mac OSX, Windows, and Windows 64bit.
 In addition to the native clients, Popgoplug provides a web interface that even has a search feature which I found to be surprisingly fast and useful.

 Uploading and downloading files is a breeze and I was able to play MP3s through the iPhone client.
-There’s also some nifty sharing features that allow you to control access by folder to friends, family and colleagues.
+There’s also some nifty sharing features that allow you to control access by folder to buy propecia on line friends, family and colleagues.
 Of course, upload limitations apply to the iPhone so you’re limited to uploading photos only.
 If there are ways to get around this limitation, I’d love to hear about them.

 Five very cool features make this product a winner.

 - It’s “green”; you can recycle existing USB drives and make them relevant (once again) as cloud storage devices.